BassCoder2808/MajorProject2022/asdl/README.md

 ## ASDL Transition System

 This package contains a standalone transition system based on the ASDL formalism, and its instantiations in different languages (lambda calculus, prolog, Python, SQL).
 A transition system defines the set of tree-constructing actions to generate an ASDL AST.
-This package can be used as a standalone component independent of `tranX`.
+This package can be used as a standalone component independent of `SimpliFy`.

 ### File Structure

-* `asdl.py` contains classes that implement basic concepts in ASDL (grammar, constructor, production, field, type, etc.)
+- `asdl.py` contains classes that implement basic concepts in ASDL (grammar, constructor, production, field, type, etc.)
-* `asdl_ast.py` contains the `AbstractSyntaxTree` class that define an abstract syntax tree
+- `asdl_ast.py` contains the `AbstractSyntaxTree` class that define an abstract syntax tree
-* `transition_system.py` contains the abstract class of a transition system, instantiated by the transition systems in each language folder.
+- `transition_system.py` contains the abstract class of a transition system, instantiated by the transition systems in each language folder.
   A transition system defines the set of tree-constructing actions used to generate an AST.
-* `hypothesis.py` contains the `Hypothesis` class, which records the state of a partially generated AST constructed by a series of actions.
+- `hypothesis.py` contains the `Hypothesis` class, which records the state of a partially generated AST constructed by a series of actions.

 ### Example